ministryofjustice/security-guidance/docs/secure-by-default.md

 ### Context is important

-The principles above can generally be applied in most scenarios however interpretation and applicability in context can vary - the MOJ Cybersecurity team are here to help and advise.
+The principles above can generally be applied in most scenarios however interpretation and applicability in context can vary - the Ministry of Justice \(MOJ\) Cybersecurity team are here to help and advise.

 NCSC also have a set of whitepapers which help explain some approaches to building products which align with these principles \(and they add to them over time\):